D'Lo Brown: Return to AJPW (2013)

-Return to Independent circuit (2013–present)
+Return to Independent circuit (2013–2023)

 After working for TNA, Brown returned to the independent circuit where he appeared for Pro Wrestling Syndicate on May 18, 2013, with D.O.C. and Knux.
 On August 3, 2013, Brown and Hankinson lost to the Rock N' Roll Express at Mid-Atlantic Wrestling Legends Fanfest.
 By the end of the year he worked in England and the Netherlands.

 On November 22, 2014, Brown would team with former WWE wrestler Bull Buchanan defeating AJ Steele and Brad Lynch at Buchanan's retirement show at UIW in Bowden, Georgia.

-He lost to Sabu (wrestler) at XICW Bodyslams Childhood Cancer event in Wyandotte, Michigan, on July 29, 2017.
+He lost to Sabu at XICW Bodyslams Childhood Cancer event in Wyandotte, Michigan, on July 29, 2017.
 On October 27, 2018, he won the vacated HLW Legends Title defeating Dru Skillz in Fort Wayne, Indiana.
 He dropped the title to Tracy Smothers on April 20, 2019.

 Brown's last match was on October 7, 2023, for Border City Wrestling in which he along with Scott D'Amore and Tommy Dreamer defeated the team of Johnny Swinger, N8 Mattson and Tyler Tirva.